 Neurodegenerative Disorders

-Studying white matter changes in diseases like multiple sclerosis, Alzheimer’s disease, or Parkinson’s disease.
+Assesses white matter defects in diseases such as multiple sclerosis, Alzheimer's disease, and Parkinson's disease.

 Research Applications